A Validated Low-to-Intermediate Mass Planetary Interior Structure Model and New Mass-Radius Relations: A New Interior Structure Model

 In the majority of EOS used, $V$ instead of $\rho$ is the variable related to the size of the substance, giving the volume of a mole of that material. $V$ can be converted to $\rho$ via $V=\frac{M}{\rho}$ where $M$ is the molar mass of the material.
 EOS can either be provided as tables in a publication or fit to one of several equations.
 All fit EOS used in this study have Helmholtz free energies composed of an isothermal term (i.e $\rho(P)$, $S(P)$) and up to two temperature-dependent (i.e $\rho(P,T)$, $S(P,T)$) terms, with the first related to harmonic oscillations in the material and the second related to anharmonic oscillations and electrons, whose forms we discuss in sections \ref{sec:isothermal_background} \ref{sec:thermal_background}, and \ref{sec:anharmonic_electronic}, respectively.
 The thermal and anharmonic/electronic pressures are generally (but not universally) positive, so neglecting them leads to lower pressures at similar densities than would otherwise be calculated.
 As we calculate densities from pressures, this results in a bias towards higher densities.
 Intuitively, ignoring these terms ignores thermal expansion, resulting in higher densities (for example, our reference Earth's radius decreases by 0.04\% if the mantle EOS is always calculated using $T=300$ K).

 In this subsection, we provide the functional forms of all EOS used and a brief description of the physics used to derive them.
-The purpose of this overview is to give the reader an intuition for where our EOS arise and over what pressure ranges certain EOS are appropriate, justifying the forms we employ in our model as discussed in sections \ref{sec:envelope}-\ref{sec:core}.
-We progress from EOS suited to low to high pressures.
+The purpose of this overview is to give the reader an intuition for where our EOS arise and over what pressure ranges certain EOS are appropriate, justifying the forms that we employ in our model as discussed in sections \ref{sec:envelope}-\ref{sec:core}.
+We progress from EOS suited to low to EOS suited to high pressures.
 The reader is directed towards the references provided if interested in complete derivations.

-When discussing phase transitions, we use in this publication the subscript notation $X^{Y}_{Z_1/Z_2}$, where $X$ is $P$ or $T$, $Y$ is the material and $Z_1$ and $Z_2$ are the higher and lower-pressure phases (even if $X$ is $T$), respectively.
+When discussing phase transitions, in this publication we use the subscript notation $X^{Y}_{Z_1/Z_2}$, where $X$ is $P$ or $T$, $Y$ is the material and $Z_1$ and $Z_2$ are the higher and lower-pressure phases (even if $X$ is $T$), respectively.